synonymdev/lsp-ui/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ### `yarn build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+### `yarn build:mainnet` and `yarn build:testnet`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.\
+It also sets the `REACT_APP_MAINNET` environment variable to `true` or `false` respectively.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!